Updated: Mar 2

 A common misunderstanding about technical debt is that it refers to many other software project issues.
-According to Cunningham, technical debt does not refer to individuals in the team, incorrect processes used during development, or poor engineering quality that comes from lack of experience.
+According to Cunningham, technical debt does not refer to individuals in the team, incorrect processes used during development, or poor engineering quality resulting from a lack of experience.

 Delay in the delivery of a feature

 Delayed features should not be classified as technical debt.
-Although it’s a huge issue that may have a strong impact on the organization, it's still classified as feature debt.
+Although it’s a huge issue that may substantially impact the organization, it's still classified as feature debt.